 Second-hand smoke contains the same cancer-causing and lung-damaging chemicals that affect smokers.
 Repeated exposure to second-hand smoke over many years can cause damage to a non-smoker's lungs that is similar to that of a smoker's.

 Second-hand smoke is the most important risk factor for cancer among non-smokers, far greater than other known cancer-causing substances.
 Second-hand smoke is most harmful to:

-- Children and spouses of smokers, or anyone who lives with a smoker.
+- The spouse and any child of a person who smokes, or anyone who lives with someone who smokes.

 - People who spend most of their time in confined areas that are filled with tobacco smoke.

 Medical Review: Adam Husney, MD - Family Medicine & Brian D. O'Brien, MD - Internal Medicine & John Hughes, MD - Psychiatry

 Public health alerts include information about outbreaks, advisories and product recalls.
 Click on the links below to read the most recent alerts, or visit our Public Health Alerts web page.

 Want More Information?